megumi2414/megumi2414.github.io/README.md

 ## Cover image inside pages

-The jekyll-gitbook theme supports adding a cover image to a specific page by adding a `cover` field to the page metadata:
+二十九、The jekyll-gitbook theme supports adding a cover image to a specific page by adding a `cover` field to the page metadata:

 ```diff